epaeltech/epaeltech/README.md

 - Like us on [Facebook](https://facebook.com/epaeltech)
 - Connect with us on [LinkedIn](https://linkedin.com/company/epaeltech)

-Thank you for your interest in Epael Technologies.
+Thank you for your interest in Epael Tech.
 Together, let's build a brighter future for Africa!